Skip to content

 After about 15 minutes we entered the red gates when a person dressed in a medieval regal costume said in a matching accent “But what is your affair in Elsinore?”
 Even as I replied “We are here as visitors?”, another voice behind me said “My lord, I came to see your father’s funeral”.
 Then it struck.
 Ha, that must be Horatio and the one in front of me was surely Hamlet.

-Kronborg was built in the early 15th century, by King Eric of Pomerania, on a promontory at the narrowest part of Øresund, which divides Zealand, Denmark and Scania, Sweden.
+Castle of Kronborg was built in the early 15th century, by King Eric of Pomerania, on a promontory at the narrowest part of Øresund, which divides Zealand, Denmark and Scania, Sweden.
 This strategically located castle helped in completely controlling the sound and the merchant ships coming from the Baltic sea going south were charged heavy taxes.
 The castle also protected the Danish land from unwanted incursions.

 The castle as it appears now was rebuilt in 1620 when the original castle was destroyed in a fire.
 This remarkable castle was also the home of the royalty till late 17th century.
 The collection of tolls continued right until 1857 when the King abolished the unpopular tax.